dawaltconley/cloudfront-redirects/README.md

 # CloudFront Redirects

-This provides a number of CloudFront Functions for handling the most common URL redirects.
+This provides a number of AWS CloudFront Functions for handling the most common URL redirects.

 ## Functions